stratus-ss/k8s-labs/k8s_keycloak/readme.md

 ## A Look At Permissions

 You should now be running commands as the user from keycloak.
 However, you need to actually allow the user to perform actions against the cluster.
-To do so, create the Role Based Acceess Controls (RBAC) and make the user cluster-admin
+To do so, create the Role Based Access Controls (RBAC) and make the user cluster-admin

 ```
 cat << EOL > cluster-admin.yaml